An Efficient Hybrid Heuristic for the Transmission Expansion Planning under Uncertainty: Solution approach

 The search begins at the root node $\pi_1$, which contains all candidate lines and an initial upper bound $UB = 30521$.
 Level 0 consists of 12 subsets, each containing a single circuit.
 After applying a random permutation, the $\omega = 2$ sets with the largest $Z$ values are selected (i.e., $\{7\}$ and $\{5\}$, both with $Z = 101$) which generate nodes $\pi_2$ and $\pi_3$ with the same $UB = 30419$.

-At level 1, the remaining candidate circuits in each node are again randomly permuted and divided into single-element subsets.
+At level 1, the remaining candidate circuits in each node are randomly permuted \blue{again} and divided into single-element subsets.
 For node $\pi_2$, the two subsets with the largest values of $Z$ are $\{5\}$ and $\{2\}$, with costs $101$ and $99$, respectively.
 On the one hand, removing subset $\{5\}$ improves the upper bound to $UB = 30318$.
 On the other hand, removing $\{2\}$ generates a new node with $UB = 32124$.
 In the latter, circuit 2 is reinserted into the solution.
 However, the larger upper bound is maintained.
-The procedure is applied in a similar way to node $\pi_3$, which produce two new nodes $\pi_6$ and $\pi_7$.
+The procedure is applied similar\blue{ly} to node $\pi_3$, produc\blue{ing} two new nodes $\pi_6$ and $\pi_7$.

 Level 2 contains 4 nodes: $\pi_4$, $\pi_5$, $\pi_6$, and $\pi_7$.
 From these, 3 out of the 4 nodes with the best corresponding upper bounds are randomly selected, namely, nodes $\pi_4$, $\pi_5$, and $\pi_6$.
 In this figure, a pruned node is indicated by two lines crossing it.
-This partial BS execution finishes with the best solution found in node $\pi_{12}$, which has a cost of $30219$.
-Although this node is pruned in subsequent iterations, its cost and corresponding solution are stored for later improvement.
+This partial BS execution finishes with the best solution found \blue{at} node $\pi_{12}$, \blue{with} cost $30219$.
+Although this node is pruned in subsequent iterations, its cost and corresponding solution are stored for later \blue{use}.